ESMC Team

 Lizzie earned a Bachelor of Arts with majors in Environmental Studies and English from St. Olaf College, and also holds a Master of Natural Resources Stewardship with a specialization in Forest Sciences from Colorado State University.
 She currently lives in Washington, DC.

-Laura Shutack - Project Manager
+Sedley Benitz - Project Manager for Livestock

 Paige Meyer - Agricultural Data Manager